forestgrape/coronavirus/virion_viability.md

 ##### Methods
 * "We measured the environmental stability of SARS-CoV-2 virions suspended in cell culture medium deposited onto a polypropylene plastic surface at nine environmental conditions: three relative humidities (RH; 40 %, 65 %, and 85 %) at each of three temperatures (10 C, 22 C, and 27 C)."
+* "We measured the evaporation kinetics of suspension medium under the same temperature and humidity conditions as the virus stability experiments"
+##### Methods Details
 * "We quantified infectious virus titer over time and estimated virus decay rates and corresponding half-lives in each condition using a simple Bayesian regression model (see Methods)."
 * Experiments:
   * Matrix: "We prepared a solution of Dulbecco’s Modified Eagle Medium (DMEM, a common cell culture medium) supplemented with 2mM L-glutamine, 2% fetal bovine serum and 100 units/mL penicillin/streptomycin, and containing 105 TCID50/mL SARS-CoV-2. "
   * "We prepared 216 disks corresponding to three replicates per eight post-deposition time-points (0, 1, 4, 8, and 24 hours, then daily for 4 days) for the nine conditions."
   * Recovery: "At each time-point, samples were collected by rinsing the disks with 1mL of DMEM and stored at 80 C until titration."
 ##### Results
-* "Overall, measured virus decay became markedly faster as temperature increased across all humidities, with decay at  C roughly five to ten times faster than decay at 10 C. Across temperatures, virus decay exhibited a U-shaped dependence on RH: roughly two to five times faster at 65% RH than at 40% and 100% RH (Fig. 1a)."
+* "Overall, measured virus decay became markedly faster as temperature increased across all humidities, with decay at 27 C roughly five to ten times faster than decay at 10 C. Across temperatures, virus decay exhibited a U-shaped dependence on RH: roughly two to five times faster at 65% RH than at 40% and 100% RH (Fig. 1a)."
 ##### Meta-analysis
+* Table summarizing several coronavirus viability studies (halflifetimes given).
-"To test the validity of our model beyond the measured environmental conditions (i.e., beyond 10– 27 C and 40–85 % RH), we compiled data from 11 published studies on human coronaviruses, including SARS-CoV-2, SARS-CoV-1, MERS-CoV, HCoV-OC43 and HCoV-299E, under 17 temperature-RH conditions.
+* "To test the validity of our model beyond the measured environmental conditions (i.e., beyond 10– 27 C and 40–85 % RH), we compiled data from 11 published studies on human coronaviruses, including SARS-CoV-2, SARS-CoV-1, MERS-CoV, HCoV-OC43 and HCoV-299E, under 17 temperature-RH conditions.
 We generated estimates of half-life and uncertainties (Extended Data Table 2) and compared those estimates to the half-lives predicted by the mechanistic model parametrized from our SARS-CoV-2 data."

 #### Laude
 **Thermal Inactivation Studies of a Coronavirus, Transmissible Gastroenteritis Virus**

+> Similar to [Fleming](#fleming), recommended to read in parallel.
 ##### Methods
-Measure the decay rate of
+The decay rate of the TGEV coronavirus at temperatures between 31 and 55 degrees at the pH values 7 and 8 is determined.
 ##### Methods Details
 * Virus Strain: "Purdue and the D52 strains were used as the source of transmissible gastroenteritis virus (TGEV)"
 * Cell and Virus Cultures: "The virus was propagated in the pig kidney cell line RP_D, and maintained in Eagle's minimum essential medium (MEM) containing 2% calf serum; the cultures were frozen at -70 °C at the first signs of c.p.e."